fsminecrafter/MecoWA/README.md

 ###### To Run without studio after building
   6. Move the Compiled executable typically named MecoWA.exe thats found in the Build dir. to the Root of the project, above /Core .
   7. Run the executable if it doesnt work its either something with the code or its the wrong directory.

+### DIY Physics update

+If you for some reason want to update the "JoltPhysic" Engine, Firstly dowload the dependencies.